Supervisor Handbook Contents

 Receiving additional aid, scholarships or loans after the start of the school year may impact their eligibility for FWS.

 If your FWS student reaches his or her earnings limit, it may be possible to continue to employ the student.
 Please check with the Financial Aid Office to confirm this possibility before allowing the student to continue work.

 Campus Employment (CE) provides jobs to students who are U.S. citizens or international students who have a work permit.
 Financial need is not a requirement for employment under the program.
 The college pays 100 percent of students' wages.

 During the spring semester of every year, the Financial Aid Office advises continuing students to arrange a work study job for the forthcoming school year.
 Interested returning students will contact you to arrange interviews for your open positions.
 You may interview as many as you like and hire or not hire according to your judgment of a student's suitability for the position.
 However, please keep in mind the following:

 Doane University is an Equal Opportunity Employer.
 Doane University prohibits discrimination on the basis of race, color, religion, sex, national origin, disability, age, marital status, or sexual orientation.
-Any persons having inquires concerning Doane College's compliance with the regulations should contact the Human Resources Coordinator.
+Any persons having inquires concerning Doane University's compliance with the regulations should contact the Human Resources Coordinator.

 The current federal minimum wage is $5.15.
 All students will be paid the current minimum wage.

 Students can be employed in any department, division, office, or other unit of the employing institution that has a line item in their budget to support student employment.
 Employers may require a specific academic background for a particular job.

 All earnings are subject to federal and state income taxes.
 Students must complete a W-4 form as well as the I-9 form.
 A W-2 wage and tax statement will be mailed to the student after the close of the calendar year and before February 1 of the next year.